dotboris/boxes_server/scalpel/README.md

 Scalpel
 =======

 Scalpel is a daemon with one job.
-Take images and cut them into pieces.
+It take images and cut them into pieces.

-The pieces are stored on disk and in the database.
+Images to be cut come in from a message queue (rabbitmq).
+The resulting pieces are stored on disk.